Last Updated on May 5, 2021

 We think of Morganton as the gateway to Burke County, though you’ll pass Connelly Springs and Valdese along I-40 from Greensboro.
 We hope you plan additional day trips from Greensboro to stroll around the latter’s cute downtown and at least grab some lunch at JD’s in Connelly Springs.

-Additional fun spots within arm’s reach of Morganton include Lake James State Park, South Mountains State Park, the ever-popular Linville Falls, and the epic Wiseman’s View.
+Additional fun spots within arm’s reach of Morganton include Lake James State Park, South Mountains State Park, the ever-popular Linville Falls, the epic Wiseman’s View, and the awesome Table Rock Mountain and Hawksbill Mountain hikes.
 We didn’t include them in our “Outdoor Day Trips” section because they’re a bit more than two hours away from Greensboro.

 119 miles | 1 hour 53 minutes